nameer-rizvi/async-fetch/README.md

 ## Usage

-Provide your config and handle the response.
+Provide your request config and handle the response.

 ```javascript
 import React from "react";